FieryMewtwo/hbcatalog/index.md

 ---
 layout: home
-permalink: "/"
+permalink: /
-title: Athena Jekyll Theme
+title: Homebrew Catalog Frontend

 ---

-A simple and elegant theme for Jekyll and GitHub Pages.
+A simple yet expansive catalog of Nintendo homebrew, CFW, and payloads.
+This is not a guide to hacking your device, see (Plialect's Guide)[hacks.guide] or (the SDSetup Team's homebrew guide)[homebrew.guide] for this